heig-vd-dai-course/heig-vd-dai-course/01-course-00/01-set-up-a-windows-development-environment/README.md

 > [WinGet](https://learn.microsoft.com/windows/package-manager/),
 > [Chocolatey](https://chocolatey.org/) or [Scoop](https://scoop.sh/).
 >
-> These package managers are not required for this course but can be useful if
+> These package managers are not required for this teaching unit but can be
-> you want to easily install and update packages on Windows as you would on
+> useful if you want to easily install and update packages on Windows as you
-> Linux.
+> would on Linux.

 ```bash
 # Update the package list